Boeing doubles projected cost of 737 MAX grounding to $18.4 billion

 The net loss for the full year was $636 million, or $1.12 per share, compared with a 2018 profit of $10.4 billion, or $17.85 per share.

-Within the Commercial Airplanes division alone, revenue for the year dropped 44% compared to 2018 due to a delivering more than 400 fewer jets and the loss from operations was $6.7 billion compared to a 2018 profit of $7.8 billion.
+Within the Commercial Airplanes division alone, revenue for the year dropped 44% compared to 2018 as it delivered more than 400 fewer jets.
+The unit’sloss from operations was $6.7 billion compared to a 2018 profit of $7.8 billion.

-In the fourth quarter, overall company revenue was $17.9 billion, down 37% from $28.3 billion a year earlier .

 As if its Commercial Airplanes division hadn’t delivered quite enough bad news, Boeing also booked a further $410 million write-off due to the recent setback on its Commercial Crew space program for ferrying astronauts and cargo to the International Space Station.